programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```

-Save the index.html file and try to test, but moving in 3D can be difficult.
+Save the `index.html` file and try to test, but moving in 3D can be difficult.
 When viewing 3D scenes on 2D surfaces (such as a computer screen) objects that are distant from each other can appear to be close.
-In the next step it will be made (somewhat) easier. **If** you want to test the moving at this stage, it is best done in multiple steps, viewing from the side to lower the jar to the map, and then from the top (birds eye view) to place it in the right spot, or vice versa (Figures 14-16).
+In the next step it will be made (somewhat) easier. **If** you want to test the moving at this stage, it is best done in multiple steps, viewing from the side to lower the jar to the map, and then from the top (bird's-eye view) to place it in the right spot, or vice versa (Figures 14-16).

-{% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-14.png" alt="While 5 jars are randomly above the map, the Aibom jar has been moved close to its torus." caption="Figure 14.
-Moving jars, such as the Aibom jar, close to their torus is best done in multiple steps and best done when viewing the scene directly from the front, side or above." %}
+{% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-14.png" alt="While five jars are randomly above the map, the Aibom jar has been moved close to its torus." caption="Figure 14.
+Moving jars, such as the Aibom jar, close to their torus is best done in multiple steps and when viewing the scene directly from the front, side or above." %}

-{% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-15.png" alt="Birdseye view of jars and map, with the background changed to a pink colour to show that the Aibom jar has been correctly positioned." caption="Figure 15.
+{% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-15.png" alt="Bird's-eye view of jars and map, with the background changed to a pink colour to show that the Aibom jar has been correctly positioned." caption="Figure 15.
 Moving jars while viewing the scene from above helps correctly position jars, triggering a background (random) colour change." %}

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-16.png" alt="Normal view of the jars and map, with the Aibom jar in its correct position." caption="Figure 16.
 The Aibom jar in its correct position." %}